kathulhur/kathulhur/README.md

 ### Software Developer • BS Computer Science @ PUP-Manila
 <br>

-- 🌱 I'm currently working for the Department of Science and Technology - Advanced Science and Technology Institute
+- 🌱 I'm looking for a job.
-- 📖 I'm reading about Software Architecture
+- 📖 I'm reading about Software Design and Ruby on Rails.
-- 👯 I’m looking to collaborate on simple to medium size projects
 - 📫 How to reach me joseph.dev.ph@gmail.com